What Does it Take to Be a Communications Professor?

 - Write grant proposals to procure external research funding.

-When polled, Communications Professors say the following skills are most frequently used in their jobs:
+Communications Professors state the following job skills are important in their day-to-day work.

 Instructing: Teaching others how to do something.